-To self-refer or enroll in the program, contact LLC at 866-533-1410.
-Our Health Coaches are available Monday through Friday from 8 am - 8 pm ET.
+To self-refer or enroll in the program, contact LLC at 866-533-1410 or go to www.myactivehealth.com/MHBP.
+Our Health Coaches are available Monday through Friday from 8 am - 8 pm Eastern Time (ET).

 Flexible Benefits Option